apigee/api-platform-samples/sample-proxies/base64encoder/README.md

 This demo uses code from the third-party CryptoJS module to do base64 encoding on the user name and password presented in the request.

->Note that Apigee has a [Basic Authentication policy](http://apigee.com/docs/api-services/reference/basic-authentication-policy) that also performs base64 encryption.
+>Note that Apigee has a [Basic Authentication policy](http://apigee.com/docs/api-services/reference/basic-authentication-policy) that also performs base64 encoding.
 This sample proxy is for third-party library Javascript demonstration purposes.

 ### Set up, deploy, invoke